 Jersey City voters pass limits on Airbnb, short-term rentals

 JERSEY CITY, N.J.
-(AP) — Voters in a New Jersey city that’s just a few minutes by train from the tourist sights of Manhattan approved restrictions Tuesday on Airbnb and other short-term rental companies.
+(AP) — Voters in a New Jersey city that’s a train stop away from tourist-packed Manhattan have approved restrictions on Airbnb and other short-term rental companies.

-The vote was an endorsement of restrictions that were initially passed by Jersey City lawmakers in June, but were put on hold after short-term rental advocates gathered enough signatures to force a referendum.
+Jersey City lawmakers passed the restrictions in June but short-term rental advocates gathered enough signatures to force a referendum.

-That led to complaints about absentee owners turning apartment buildings into de facto hotels and having a negative effect on affordable housing.
+That’s led to complaints about absentee owners turning apartment buildings into de facto hotels.